(kroe fel' e mer)

 HOW should this medicine be used?

-Crofelemer comes as an extended-release, enteric-coated tablet to take by mouth.
+Crofelemer comes as a delayed-release (releases the medication in the intestine where its effects are needed) tablet to take by mouth.
 It is usually taken two times a day, with or without food.
 Take crofelemer at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take crofelemer exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.